Vandhana-Mohan/todaysMood/readme.md

 ## Your Structure

-This problem has the same basic one as the Pursuit curriculum usually does, with the small added wrinkle that we haven't written the start of the function.
+This problem has the same basic setup as the Pursuit curriculum usually does, with the small added wrinkle that we haven't written the start of the function for you.

 ## Your Tools